-Accordingly, this decease (if 50%) would necessitate a 50% reduction in spending, in holidays, in day-trips, in presents for your family on birthdays and at Christmas, in groceries, in hobbies; in fun.
+Accordingly, this decrease (if 50%) would necessitate a 50% reduction in spending, in holidays, in day-trips, in presents for your family on birthdays and at Christmas, in groceries, in hobbies; in fun.
 Only half of all Japanese people say they’ve even thought about how to finance their retirement and 63 percent are counting on getting most of their income from a government pension system that is projected to fall short of meeting its liabilities in coming decades.
 The average man in the 30 countries the Organization for Economic Cooperation and Development (OECD) surveyed, will live 19 years after retirement.
 That’s up from 13 years in 1958, when many countries were devising their generous (largely unchanged today) pension plans.
 The OECD says the average retirement age would have to reach 66 or 67, from 63 now, to “maintain control of the cost of pensions” from longer lifespans.
 This problem is further compounded by:

 Many of the world’s countries are laden with a colossal amount of debt.
 In aim of keeping the economic plates spinning and avoiding crises, alongside intervention and policy changes from central banks, governments look to reduce spending wherever possible.
 One of the results of this is a reduction in pension benefit and pushing back the age of availability.
-You will likely pay the same as your parents did, but have to wait longer, to receive less.
+You will likely pay the same or more into the system as your parents did, but have to wait longer, to receive less.
 In the wealthy countries it studied, the OECD found that the pension reforms of the 2000’s will cut retirement benefits by an average 20 percent.

 Individual savings deficits